-Mr. Doe says.
-“I call all the shots.”
+“Not really,” Mr. Doe says.
+“Everything runs through me.
+I call all the shots.”

 The transaction advisor looks thoughtfully at Mr. Doe and leans forward.
 “Do you think we can find a buyer to invest in this business if you aren’t a part of it anymore?
 If you own all the customer relationships, know-how, technical expertise, and the brand is you, how do we sell this?”

 Of course, Mr. Doe’s story doesn’t end there.
 It’s really just the beginning.
-While Mr. Doe would like to go back in time and do some things differently, it may not be too late for him to prepare his company for sale.
-He can start by grooming management, transferring relationships and establishing processes.
+While Mr. Doe would like to go back in time and do some things differently, it may not be too late for him to prepare his company for a sale.
+He can start by grooming the management, transferring relationships and establishing processes.

-Selling to one of these groups may actually mean you end up selling your business twice.
-Many of these buyers invest in businesses they feel they can grow and increase marketability for a future sale.
-They may buy 75-80 percent of your business’s equity now and sell the business five to seven years later.
-You will be paid out your remaining equity then, and in some cases this 15-20 percent will be the same or more than the original sale of 75-80 percent of the company.
+Selling to one of these groups may mean selling your business twice.
+Many of these buyers invest in businesses they feel they can grow and increase the marketability of for a future sale.
+They may buy 75 to 80 percent of your business’s equity now and sell the business five to seven years later.
+You are paid out your remaining equity then, and in some cases this 15 to 20 percent will be the same or more than the original sale of 75 to 80 percent of the company.